KxSystems/docs-v1/docs/interfaces/pyq/user-guide.md

 #### The `@` operator

-Python 3.5 introduced the `@` operator that can be used by user types.
+Python 3.5 introduced the `@` operator, which can be used by user types.
 Unlike NumPy that defines `@` as the matrix-multiplication operator, PyQ uses `@` for function application and composition:
 ```python
 >>> q.log @ q.exp @ 1
 k('1f')